54mzzyy/INFS3203-Project-Group3/README.md

-Project Goal: Develop a mobile application that aligns with one of Qatar's NDS goals and addresses a specific societal, economic, or environmental need.
+Project Goal: Develop a web application that aligns with one of Qatar's NDS goals and addresses a specific societal, economic, or environmental need.

 **Timeline:**